 Byword is $10.99 from the Mac App Store.
 No trial version is available.
 Also available for iOS.

-Free Alternatives for Writers
+Some Free Mac Apps for Writers

 Still not sure if you need to spend money on a pro writing app?
-You don't have to.
-Here are a number of free ways to write your blogpost, novel or document.
+You don’t have to.
+Here are a number of free ways to write your blog post, novel, or document.

 Use the Word Processor You Already Have